-519. Grenada is recommended to develop a process to complete the templates on relevant rulings and to ensure that the exchanges of information on rulings occur in accordance with the form and timelines under the transparency framework (ToR II.B).
+527. Grenada is recommended to continue its efforts to put in place a process to complete the templates for all relevant rulings and to ensure that the exchanges of information on rulings occur as soon as possible (ToR II.B).

-C. Statistics (ToR IV)
+Statistics (ToR IV.D)

-520. As no rulings were issued, no statistics can be reported.
+528. As no rulings were issued, no statistics can be reported.

-D. Matters related to intellectual property regimes (ToR I.A.1.3)
+Matters related to intellectual property regimes (ToR I.A.1.3)

-521. Grenada does not offer an intellectual property regime for which transparency requirements under the Action 5 Report (OECD, 2015[1]) were imposed.
+529. Grenada does not offer an intellectual property regime for which transparency requirements under the Action 5 Report (OECD, 2015[3]) were imposed.